exercism/java/exercises/concept/wizards-and-warriors/.docs/instructions.md

 # Instructions

-In this exercise you're playing a role-playing game named "Wizard and Warriors," which allows you to play as either a Wizard or a Warrior.
+In this exercise you're playing a role-playing game named "Wizards and Warriors," which allows you to play as either a Wizard or a Warrior.

 There are different rules for Warriors and Wizards to determine how much damage points they deal.